dropbox/pyannotate/README.md

 you pass to `dump_stats()`.
 You can have multiple start/stop pairs per dump call.

-If you'd like to automatically collect types when you run `pytest`, see `example/example_conftest.py` and `example/README.md`.
+If you'd like to automatically collect types when you run `pytest` you can run pyannotate as a `pytest` plugin with `pytest -p pyannotate_tools.pytest` which will output `type_info.json` which you can read more about in `example/README.md`.

 Instead of using `start()` and `stop()` you can also use a context
 manager: